StackVista/stackstate-docs/setup/cli.md

 +-- release_notes.md  # Changelog of the CLI
 +-- usage.md          # How to configure and use this package
 ```
-2. (optional) Place the `sts` file under your PATH to use StackState CLI commands from [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
+2. (optional) Put put the `bin` folder to your PATH to use StackState CLI commands from [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
 3. Follow the steps below to [manually configure the StackState CLI](#manual-configuration).